NetApp/trident/docs/kubernetes/known-issues.rst

   not differ, there is a very slim chance to have name collisions for volumes created on the same backend.
-* Due to a known issue in the containerized version of OpenShift, where some iSCSI initiator utilities are missing, Trident will fail to install of configure iSCSI storage systems.
+* Due to a known issue in the containerized version of OpenShift, where some iSCSI initiator utilities are missing, Trident will fail to install on iSCSI storage systems.
 This only affects OpenShift Origin.
   See OpenShift issues
   `#18880 <https://github.com/openshift/origin/issues/18880>`_.